norcams/docs-enduser/docs/terraform-part3.rst

 set up a real environment on NREC.
 We will create:

 * An SSH key pair
-* Four web servers running CentOS
+* Four web servers running Alma Linux 9
-* One database server running Ubuntu
+* One database server running Ubuntu 24.04
 * A volume that is attached to the database server
 * Security groups that allow access to the different servers, as well as allowing the web servers to access the database server